 While these accounts have some of the highest CD rates, Webster Bank offers a pretty limited range of rates.
 This makes choosing your CD term a matter of how long you want to wait to have access to your funds.

 Interestingly, there isn’t much variety in the bank’s Traditional CD rates.
-Three out of the five term options carry the same rate.
-This doesn’t make for much better growth from a 16-month account to a 5-year account, for example.
+Two out of the four term options carry the same rate.
+This doesn’t make for much better growth from 3-year account to a 5-year account, for example.
 The only difference would be that you have to wait five years for the latter account to mature.

 You can secure higher rates if you also have a Premier or WebsterOne® checking account.

 |3 Year||$1,000||0.20%||Compare CD Rates|

 How Much You Earn With Webster Bank Certificate of Deposits Over Time